tdoerff/pyMoBiMP/ReadMe.md

 Please refer to the FEniCSx [website](https://fenicsproject.org/) for more information.
 This project also uses GMSH, which is licensed under the GNU General Public License (GPL).
 Please refer to the GMSH [website](http://gmsh.info) for more information.

+This project was supported by funding from the German Research Foundation (DFG) through the Excelence Cluster [Math+](http://www.mathplus.de/), project [PaA-2](https://mathplus.de/transfer/partnership-area-paa-2/).